-- 1) First Tiebreaker: Tenant Populations of Individuals with Children.
-Projects that serve populations of individuals with children, If a tie still remains; - 2) Second Tiebreaker: Projects which are in a Qualified Census Tract and the development of which contributes to a concerted community revitalization plan.
-The Project which is wholly in a Qualified Census Tract and which has scored a minimum of 3 point under Scoring C) 2) B) ii) Community Revitalization Strategy Scoring.
+1) First Tiebreaker: Tenant Populations of Individuals with Children.
+Projects that serve populations of individuals with children, if a tie still remains;

-3) Third Tiebreaker: Tenant Homeownership
+2) Second Tiebreaker: Projects with the longest affordability period.
+If a tie still remains;

-Projects that are intended for eventual tenant ownership.
+- 3) Third Tiebreaker: Projects with historic significance.
+If a tie still remains; - 4) Forth Tiebreaker: Projects that are intended for eventual tenant ownership.